medadeshreyas/Online_Cab_Booking_Application/README.md

   <p/>

  #  Online Cab Booking System

+Introducing a cutting-edge project that I have recently developed - a RESTful API web service for an online cab booking platform.
+This project is designed to perform all the fundamental CRUD operations, along with user validation at every step.
+Whether you are a customer, driver, or administrator, this application has something for everyone.

+Customers can register themselves with the application, and log in to get a valid session token.
+They can view the list of available cabs and book a trip, and only logged-in users can access their trip history, profile updates, and other features.

+Drivers can log in to the application and update their information using their username and password.
+They can add and update their cab details and mark their availability according to the trip status.
+The driver can also end the trip, and the application generates a bill for the trip.

+Admins have the administrator role of the entire application and can only be registered admins with a valid session token.
+They can add, update, and delete drivers or customers from the main database and access the details of different customers, drivers, and trip bookings.

+Overall, this project is a perfect example of a seamless and fully-featured online cab booking platform, built using the latest web development technologies.
+I am confident that this project will be a valuable addition to any organization looking to improve their online cab booking service.

 This application is developed as a part of an Assignment for Web Application Development.
 It is a REST API for an Online Cab Booking.
 This API performs all the fundamental CRUD operations of any Online Cab Booking platform with user validation at every step.